BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/forces.md

 );
 ```

-A reminder that, if a body's node is an InstancedMesh, you can choose which instance to apply the force/impulse by passing `instanceIndex` as a parameter:
+A reminder that, if a body's transform node contains Thin Instances, you can choose which instance to apply the force/impulse by passing `instanceIndex` as a parameter:

 ```javascript
 // Apply a force to the first instance ONLY body.applyForce(new BABYLON.Vector3(100, 0, 0), new BABYLON.Vector3(0, 0, 0), 0);
 ```

+## Difference between a force and an impulse

+A force is a continuous effect that is applied to an object over time, which can change the object's velocity or direction of motion.
+For example, a force could be used to simulate gravity, wind resistance, or a player pushing an object.

+An impulse, on the other hand, is a sudden, instantaneous effect that changes the velocity of an object.
+It is a specific amount of force applied over a very short duration of time, often modeled as a single frame in a game.
+For example, a collision between two objects might generate an impulse that changes the direction and speed of both objects.

+In summary, a force is a *continuous* effect over time, while an impulse is a sudden, *instantaneous* effect that changes the velocity of an object.

 ## Physics Helper